 World Languages Program

 Welcome to the World Languages Department.
 We hope that this site will help you better understand our programs and course selections.
-For more information contact you child’s school or Counseling Center.
+For more information contact your child’s school or Counseling Center.

 New York State Educational Learning Standards for World Languages